-Make sure you don’t neglect checking the control buttons to see if they’re working properly.
+Make sure you don’t neglect to check the control buttons to see if they’re working correctly.
 You can do this by turning the ignition switch to see if the warning lights appear for at least a few seconds.
-Inspect all switches, buttons, and levers to make sure they’re functioning properly.
+Next, inspect all switches, buttons, and levers to make sure they’re functioning properly.

-Heaters and air conditioner should also be inspected because repairs for these are quite pricey.
-Turn on the air conditioner at full blast to see how long it takes for it to cool the cabin.
+Heaters and air conditioner should also be inspected because repairs for these are pretty pricey.
+Turn on the air conditioner at full blast to see how long it takes to cool the cabin.
 You can do the same thing with the heater.

 It takes a keen eye to score a used car that is of excellent quality.
-Equip yourself with all the information you need and be cautious during inspection.
+So equip yourself with all the information you need and be cautious during the inspection.
 Good luck!